 The 18th century palace’s sunshine-yellow facade is surrounded by statues, fountains, lakes, and meticulously-manicured gardens—sprawling French-style grounds that give famous Versailles a run for its money.
 It takes at least a few hours to navigate through them, so be sure to give yourself enough time to explore the labyrinth hedges, waterfalls and intricate sculptures.

-Entrance costs: Separate tickets are required to enter each of the major landmarks, and can be purchased at the front entrances.
+- Entrance costs: Separate tickets are required to enter each of the major landmarks, and can be purchased at the front entrances.
 If you buy passes online or purchase tickets to all of them at once, you’ll save 5%.
 It’s not much of a savings, but at least you won’t have to worry about getting in a queue at each new site.
 Occasionally, ticket prices are less expensive if you arrive later in the day, and as a bonus most of the day-trippers will have already left.
+If you’re doing your Sintra day tour independently, reserve these tickets ahead of time to skip the long lines:

 Where to stay in Sintra:

-Sintra Bliss House– This property is more modern than the of the traditional hotels you tend to find in Sintra, which makes it a popular choice for travellers who prefer updated amenities.
+- Sintra Bliss House– This property is more modern than the hotels traditionally found in this area, which makes it one of the best hotels in Sintra for travellers who prefer updated amenities.
 A buffet breakfast is included so you can get an early start to your day.
 Click here to book

 YOU MIGHT ALSO ENJOY: